 One of the most depressing situations a Mac user can run into is having a primary storage device fail.
 But it doesn’t have to mean that you’re down and out!
 Once the drive has been replaced, it’s actually quite simple to restore the entire system from your Time Machine backup.
 Here’s what you do once there’s a new drive in your Mac:

 1.)
 Connect the Mac and the Time Machine drive, and turn on the Time Machine drive.
-If the Time Machine drive is on the network — a AirPort Time Capsule, for example — make sure that the Mac is on the same network before proceeding.
+If the Time Machine drive is on the network — an AirPort Time Capsule, for example — make sure that the Mac is on the same network before proceeding.

 2.)
-Either restart the Mac using Apple menu > Restart, or turn the Mac on if it’s currently shut down.
+Either restart the Mac using the Apple menu > Restart, or turn the Mac on if it’s currently shut down.
 Once the Mac boots and you hear the startup chime, hold down the Command (⌘) key and R key simultaneously.
-When the Apple logo appears on the screen, you can release the keys, and the Mac boots up from the Recovery partition stored on the drive and into OS X Utilities
+When the Apple logo appears on the screen, you can release the keys and the Mac boots up from the Recovery partition stored on the drive and into OS X Utilities

 3.)
 From the list of OS X Utilities, select “Restore From Time Machine Backup”, then click the Continue button.